How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 Not only does the Hotel Gracey have its very own Godzilla, but it’s also located in the perfect spot in Shinjuku.
 It’s smack dab in the middle of Kabukicho.
 You can easily walk to all the main attractions in Shinjuku as well as the Station.

-I stayed here at the end of my second trip to Tokyo and loved it.
+I stayed here at the end of my second trip to Japan and loved it.

 My room was very comfortable and clean.
 The size was decent.